 It’s essential to do a regular audit of your business listings and update them as needed.

-Much likely not to your surprise, it’s Google My Business.
-Here are just a few reasons why Google My Business is the best free listing you can create for your business.
+Much likely not to your surprise, it’s Google Business Profile.
+Here are just a few reasons why a Google Business Profile is the best free listing you can create for your business.

 Google is a worldwide platform, but not at the expense of its local capabilities.
 In fact, part of what makes Google so popular worldwide is its local capabilities.
 Google uses IP addresses and user behavior to deliver the most refined and relevant results for its searchers.
 Even if a user does not type in a location-based search, Google will still show a local section in results if the data exists.

 It shows up in Google results pages

 Another reason why Google my Business is the best free business listing site is that Google’s search engine results pages are becoming more and more advanced.
 Google provides answers via answer boxes, directly in the search suggestion drop-down list, related search suggestions, “people also asked” section, and via a side knowledge panel.
 Plus, when you perform a local search on Google, your first results will likely be the Google 3-pack — three Maps results — above the rest of the search results.

 There is increasingly more information available through the results pages themselves, making Google more of a second homepage for your business and a direct channel of engagement with your business.